tmenguy/ha-solcast-solar/ADVOPTIONS.md

 Possible values: list of dictionaries {`model`, `delta`} (default `[]`, with `delta` optional, `model` being mandatory)

 Setting this option allows the user to specify combinations of dampening model (`model`) and delta adjustment model (`delta`) that will be excluded from the adaptive model configuration process.
-An alternative form of just `model` key specified will exclude all `delta` options, otherwise all specified `delta` options only will be excluded.
+An alternative form of just `model` key specified will exclude all `delta` options, otherwise only the specified `delta` options will be excluded.

 Dampening history will still be recorded for these combinations so they can be reinstated at any time.
 An example of configuration syntax in `solcast-advanced.json` is: